 For those who love taking videography, the iPhone 13 Pro is capable of recording stunning, cinematic footage across all lighting condition.
 Video stabilization is also promising for it’s wide camera despite the lack of Gimbal-style stabazalition system like what we saw on the Vivo X60 Pro (Review).

 In the battery department, Apple claimed that the iPhone 13 Pro receives 11% gain in battery capacity over it’s predecessor.
 As such, it comes natural that the iPhone 13 Pro has a better battery life than the iPhone 12 Pro.

 On a normal day-to-day usage, the iPhone 13 Pro has no issue of supporting at least 1.5 days worth of usage even with around two to three hours of video streaming when commuting or during lunch breaks.
 That’s pretty remarkable if we compare it to some other flagship models in the market.

 Charging-wise, the iPhone 13 Pro supports up to 20W fast wired charging (varies according to charger) via it’s lightning port.
-A full charge from 0 to 100% takes around an hour which is reasonably fast for a high-end device.
+A full charge from 0 to 100% takes around 1.5 hours which is reasonably fast for a high-end device.